Moor frog: Cryoprotectants

 Freezing temperatures impose tremendous stress on the moor frog; breathing stops, circulation stops, ice forms in the tissues, and cells are severely dehydrated.
 To tolerate these tremendous stressors the moor frog and many other ice-tolerant animals greatly subdue metabolic processes, produce antioxidants, and use other biochemical means to make freezing tolerable i.e. cryoprotectants (anti-freeze).
-Moor frogs are known to utilize glucose as a cryoprotectant which is formed through gluconeogenesis—a natural process in livers.
+Moor frogs are known to use glucose as a cryoprotectant which is formed through gluconeogenesis—a natural process in livers.
 Because gluconeogenesis is generally restricted to the liver and glycolysis (the breakdown of glucose) continues through wintering, it is presumed there are cryoprotectants other than glucose at play in other parts of the body i.e. the muscles.
 Glycerol is found in much greater concentrations in the liver and muscles of frozen moor frogs.
 Mannose, maltose, and maltitol are also known to be in higher concentrations in the liver and muscles of frozen moor frogs; however, the change in concentration is not as drastic as the change in concentration of glycerol between frozen and non-frozen moor frogs.
 Freezing temperatures directly increase the rate at which glucose is broken down.
 The manufacture of these products all requires the use of glucose, which is stored in a polymeric form, glycogen, in the muscles.
 As expected, the production of these cryoprotectants and continued metabolism (even though it is slowed) consumes a great quantity of glycogen that is not replenished as the frog is not feeding during the winter.

 Lactate and ethanol are found in higher concentrations in frozen moor frogs.
 The moor frog is the only known terrestrial vertebrate to produce ethanol as a product of glycolysis.
 These two molecules are products of anaerobic processes which is to be expected because breathing/aerobic processes drastically slow down to the point of stopping when the moor frog is in a frozen state.
 Products of the breakdown of DNA are found in higher concentrations in frozen moor frogs suggesting that freezing is a highly stressful process for the frog.
 Frozen moor frogs also have greater concentrations of antioxidants; which are presumably made in anticipation of the oxidative stress when aerobic respiration resumes after thawing.

 Metabolism during freezing

-Moor frogs still exhibit aerobic respiration at temperatures immediately below 0 °C i.e. -0.5 °C to -1 °C. However, the amount of oxygen consumed exponentially decreases with each decrease in degree Celsius.
+Moor frogs still exhibit aerobic respiration at temperatures immediately below 0 °C i.e. -0.5 °C to −1 °C. However, the amount of oxygen consumed exponentially decreases with each decrease in degree Celsius.
 The majority of glucose degradation still occurs through anaerobic processes.
 Glycogen content in muscles reaches 35% in males, 20% in females, and 25% in juveniles by mass in autumn before wintering.
 Glycogen in the muscles also decrease much more over winter than in the liver as limbs freeze before the core does.
 The mass of glycogen in the liver decreased by 10 times in females and up to 30 times in males.
 In a study, female Moor frogs lost 82% in mass of body fat after wintering and males lost 81%.